↑ Software ↑

 (As I go through a specific platform's directories, building the software, I usually do an "ln -s Makefile.<platform> Makefile", which allows me to just type "make" to build the directory.)

-The build steps using these toolchains is almost identical to that for Linux, the only difference being that the BSD-XDR library is now needed:
+The build steps using the respective platforms' cross-compilation toolchains is almost identical to that for Linux, the only difference being that the BSD-XDR library is now needed:

 1. cd bsd-xdr/lib; make -f make.<platform> - builds the BSD-XDR library.